elygeo/coseis/readme.rst

     **2**: Synchronize multiple processors.
 This is useful for tracking down MPI related bugs.

     **3**: Dump field variable output in text files at every step.
 Only do this for small tests or you will fill up your disk!

+During testing, compiler checks, such as array overflow and floating-point exceptions, can be turned on with the ``-t`` or ``--testing`` option.
-Additionally, SORD can be compiled and run under a debugger using the ``-g`` or ``--debugging`` option.
+Additionally, to compile and run under a debugger use the ``-g`` or ``--debugging`` option.
+Naturally, these options depend on the capabilities of the particular compiler.
+The specific flags passed to the compiler can be configured by editing ``conf.py``.

 Profiling